-- A rotational program across a 10 year period. - Approximately 25 feeders will be selected per year. - For each feeder, sites will be identified at the first distribution substation from the zone substation and the last distribution substation on the feeder. - For each site, measurements will be taken at the distribution substation and at a single installation on an LV circuit supplied by the distribution substation. - This will provide ActewAGL with a network-wide picture of power quality through a structured rotational program. - The program will provide quality of supply data for the highest and lowest voltage points of the selected HV feeders and LV circuits, with the effects of embedded generation in these circuits being addressed by ActewAGL's embedded generation guidelines. - Parameters measured include steady state voltage, harmonics, power factor, voltage dips and swells.
+- A rotational program across a 10 year period. - Approximately 25 feeders are tested per year. - For each feeder, measurements are made at the first distribution substation from the zone substation and the last distribution substation on the feeder. - For each site, measurements are taken at the distribution substation and at a single installation on an LV circuit supplied by the distribution substation. - This provides ActewAGL with a network-wide picture of power quality through a structured rotational program. - The program provides quality of supply data for the highest and lowest voltage points of the selected HV feeders and LV circuits, with the effects of embedded generation in these circuits being addressed by ActewAGL's embedded generation guidelines. - Parameters measured include steady state voltage, harmonics, power factor, voltage dips and swells.

-This program is compliant with AS.61000.4.30 - Testing and measurement techniques-Power quality measurement methods.
+This program is compliant with AS.61000.4.30 - Testing and measurement techniques - Power quality measurement methods.